jcaillon/valet/extras/valet-commands.md

 - `--no-showcase`

-  Set to true to to not copy the showcase (command examples) to the valet user directory (~/.valet.d).
+  Set to true to to not copy the showcase (command examples) to the valet extensions directory (~/.valet.d).

   If you do not set this option, newer versions of the showcase will override the existing ones.